The institution appeared in 1970, as the top archeology and history museum in the country.

 The Historical Treasure is the largest permanent exhibition of the National Museum of History in Bucharest.
 Here you can find more than 3,000 pieces of precious metals and stones, valuables, belonging to several civilizations that have existed overtime on the Romanian territory, from prehistoric times to the present.

-Some of the most representative of them include pre-historic and antique artifacts – such as the famous Dacian bracelet, religious objects from various periods, important documents – such as the flying brevet of famous Romanian inventor Aurel Vlaicu, official Romanian king portraits in original, gold and silver coins, as well as royal jewelry – with a highlight on the gold crowns of four late kings and queens of Romania - and items made by famous jewelers, such as Cartier.
+Some of the most representative of them include pre-historic and antique artifacts – such as the famous Dacian bracelet, religious objects from various periods, important documents – such as the flying brevet of the famous Romanian inventor Aurel Vlaicu, some of the official Romanian king portraits in original, gold and silver coins, as well as royal jewelry – with a highlight on the gold crowns of four late kings and queens of Romania - and items made by famous jewelers, such as Cartier.

 For ten years, several Dacian treasure hunters and traffickers from the Orăștiei Mountains have been tried at the Alba Iulia Court of Appeal, for damage of millions of euros through illegal business with artifacts discovered in the Dacian cities.
 The magistrates handed down the final sentence in the last big file of the Dacian Gold.